ankitpro/cursor-rules-generator/QUICK_START.md

 # ⚡ Quick Start Guide

-Get production-quality cursor rules in 5 minutes!
+Get production-quality cursor rules with official `.mdc` format in 5 minutes!

+**NEW in v3.1:** Generated rules now use official Cursor `.mdc` format with frontmatter metadata!

 ---